juancarloskatigbak8/Stock-Price-Prediction/README.md

 3. Install Dependencies

+* Make sure to proactively do this in both Terminal/Command Prompt and Jupyter Notebook just to be sure so that there is no interruption with running the assignment!

+For macOS/Linux (Terminal)/For Windows (Command Prompt):
 pip install pandas polars numpy scikit-learn matplotlib seaborn ta streamlit pyarrow

+For Jupyter Notebook:
+!pip install pandas polars numpy scikit-learn matplotlib seaborn ta streamlit pyarrow

 ## Running each part of the assignment